blockspacer/flex_docs/blog/_docs/tutorial.md

 First of all, install plugins for flextool using conan, see [Easy install with common plugins](https://github.com/blockspacer/flextool#easy-install-with-common-plugins)

-First, as example, we will run flextool without `CMake`.
+As example, we will run flextool without `CMake`.

+NOTE: We will run commands `by hand` under linux, so you will see how many tasks are automated by `CMake` and `conan`.
+Also will know that `flextool` can be integrated with any build system, not only `CMake`.

 Create C++ file `Point.cpp`:

 ```cpp
 // exec is similar to executeCodeAndReplace,
 // but returns empty source code modification
 #define _executeCode(...) \